nickbattle/vdmj/lsp/README.md

 CTRL-F5 launches a session with debugging disabled (breakpoints will be ignored).

+You can "pause" or "stop" an expression evaluation using the UI buttons.
+A paused specification traps into the debugger and can be stepped and resumed; a stopped specification acts as though an error has occurred, trapping into the debugger but not allowing you to continue.

 You can modify a specification while debugging, but the changes you make will not take effect until you start a new debug session.
 You will be given an error if you attempt a new expression evaluation without a restart.